nhsland/realgp.github.io/_patients/insomnia-sleep-diary.md

 ---
 category: Insomnia
 title: Sleep Diary
 description: The Sleep Diary is useful when a more comprehensive assessment is required.
-Generally, people include the Sleep Diary as part of their daily routine.
 The times that are written down need only be estimated.
 audio:
 article:
 www: http://www.herringtonmc.nhs.uk/wp-content/uploads/2017/12/Sleep-Diary.pdf